solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Dr. D. Ellis* has published a very interesting account of certain appearances he has found in Jurassic and Cretaceous rocks, and which he interprets as being due to fossil micro-fungi.
 I have examined the two plates of photographs accompanying the memoir, and I would suggest that another interpretation is possible and indeed probable.
 Dr. Gürich describes stercomes in the Carboniferous limestones, and Dr. Hahn algal sporangia in Eozoon.
 The latter objects I know to be disk structures.

-*) 'Fossil Micro-organisms from the Jurassic and Cretaceous Rocks of Great Britain.'
+*) _Fossil Micro-organisms from the Jurassic and Cretaceous Rocks of Great Britain_.
 Proc.
 Roy.
 Soc.
 Edinburgh, 35. parts 1. and 2. p.
 110, 2 plates.
 1915.

 The dark lines, bands, and ampulla-like objects shown in Dr. Ellis's photographs I take to be mineral markings in nummulitic structures.